SIMATICmeetsLinux/IOT2050SM-Energy-Data-Management/docs/README_DataManagementNodeRed.md

 All `buffer-topics` contain a UTC-timestamp (depending on the pre-configured ntp-server / system-time).

-The `voltage alarm` additionally examines the incoming value for predefined upper and lower threshold values:
+The `voltage alarm` additionally examines the incoming value for predefined upper and lower threshold values (continuously):

 ```javascript
 // limits